HTTP-RPC/Kilo/README.md

 System.out.println(result); // 6.0
 ```

+**IMPORTANT** Service adapters must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

 # Additional Information
 This guide introduced the HTTP-RPC framework and provided an overview of its key features.
 For additional information, see the the [examples](https://github.com/gk-brown/HTTP-RPC/tree/master/httprpc-server-test/src/org/httprpc/test).